[Published in The Northern Virginia Review, pages 61-73, Volume 27, Spring 2013.]

 From a cypress tree beside her came a faint sound.
 A birdsong.
 It came like puffs of air whistling out of a rolled tongue.
 Why hadn’t she heard it before?
 She opened her eyes and looked but she couldn’t find the bird.
 Only its song.
 She then heard another birdsong coming from a nearby juniper tree.
 This one rang like jingling suzu bells, those tiny bells with which Japanese women adorned their pursues they tucked between obi and kimono, the bells that Ashley adored and collected when she was stationed in Misawa, Japan, before her transfer to Naples, Italy.

-Listening to the sounds, she felt a kindling of warm inside her heart.
+Listening to the sounds, she felt a kindling of warmth inside her heart.
 She closed her eyes again.
 She felt a strange calmness.
 She imagined the birdsongs in the dense cold air, the songs showering on her from trees like droplets of icy rain, the songs spattering on the ground, sinking, slowly, into the earth, deep into the ground, deep into the earth.

 Deep into the ground . . .
 Marcello lay in a casket.